nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 #
 > The House of Representatives shall be     composed of Members
 # D   NPrSg P  NPl             VX    NSg/VX V/J      P  NPl/V
 > chosen every second Year by the People of the several States  , and the Electors
-# V/J    D     NSg/V/J NSg  P  D   NSg    P  D   J/D     NPrSg/V .
+# V/J    D     J      NSg  P  D   NSg    P  D   J/D     NPrSg/V .
 V/C D   NPl
 > in each State shall have   the Qualifications requisite for Electors of the most
 # P  D    NSg/V VX    NSg/VX D   W?
 NSg/J     C/P NPl      P  D   NSg/I/J
 > numerous Branch  of the State Legislature .